-If your love of animals and determination to make the world a better place for them to live is one of your primary interests, you'll find an assortment of careers to pick from.
+If you love animals and would like to make the world a better place for them, you'll find an assortment of careers to choose from

 In addition to taking on students and graduates to care for their animals, wildlife charities also require fundraisers to champion the good work they do.
 Among the more hands-on animal jobs are animal nutritionist, animal physiotherapist and animal technician.